frash23/smashhit/README.md

 What does async hit pre-processing mean?
 ---
 The Minecraft server has a "stack" of operations to carry out, called the "tick stack".
-When new events have to be carried out, they are added to the tick stack.
+When new operations have to be carried out, they are added to the tick stack.
 The tick stack is processed 20 times every second.
 That means any operation can unnecessarily take an additional 50ms!
 This can be felt by some people in PvP, which is what this plugin aims to solve.
-Some big PvP servers deploy a similar feature.
+Some big PvP servers already deploy a similar feature.

 SmashHit listens for hit requests and processes them **independent** of the tick stack!
 Actual damage is still synchronized to the Minecraft server (as damaging players isn't thread-safe), but the hit animation and hit registering